Ride guidelines

 Signals

-• Fist up - stopping.
+Hand/Fist up - we are stopping.

-• Hand pushing down rapidly on the side - slowing down.
+Hand pushing down (rapidly) on the side - slowing down.

-• Point at obstacle (and shout) - hazard on the road.
+Point at obstacle (and shout) - hazard on the road.
 Move around it.

-• Wave behind your back(and shout) (toward the opposite side) - overtaking someone or something.
+Wave behind your back (and shout) (toward the opposite side) - overtaking someone or something.
 Move to the indicated side.

-• Arm out left or right (and shout) - we're turning.
+Arm out left or right (and shout) - we're turning.
 Extend your arm in the direction of the turn.
 Everyone with a bike computer should know the route, but for clarity the leader also makes this move.

 Callouts

-• "Achter / Behind!" - someone is overtaking us from behind.
+"Achter / Behind!" - someone is overtaking us from behind.

-• "Tegen!" - someone coming from the opposite direction
+"Tegen!" - someone coming from the opposite direction

-• "Paaltje!" - Hazard (pole / hole) on the road.
+"Paaltje!" - Hazard (pole / hole) on the road.

-• "Auto / Car!" - car approaching.
+"Auto / Car!" - car approaching.
 Combined with: "Auto achter", "Auto tegen!"

-• "Single!" - road narrows or oncoming traffic.
+"Single!" - road narrows or oncoming traffic.
 Single file.

 Every ride we ask if everything is clear, so feel free to ask questions before the ride.